Source:

 Practical Applications for the Holiday Season

-Retailers could create themed storytelling campaigns for the holiday season.
-For example, they could have a "12 Days of Ugly Produce" promotion, where each day features a different unattractive fruit or vegetable with its unique story.
-Day one could be "Rudolph's Red-Nosed Tomatoes" for a holiday salsa, or "Frosty's Misshapen Potatoes" for the perfect mashed potatoes.
+Retailers should consider storytelling campaigns over the holidays.
+For example, they could try a “12 Days of Ugly Produce” promotion, featuring a new piece of misshapen produce each day, with a unique story.
+The campaign could start with "Rudolph's Red-Nosed Tomatoes," which are great for a salsa, or "Frosty's Misshapen Potatoes," which would be perfect in a mashed potato recipe.

-Combining storytelling with other marketing tactics, like coupons, was found to be particularly effective.
-So retailers could offer a "buy two, get one free" deal on these featured items, making it even more appealing for consumers to try these "ugly" but delicious options.
+Combining storytelling with other marketing tactics was also shown to be particularly useful.
+So, for instance, retailers might offer a “buy two, get one free” promotion to get customers more willing to give these “ugly” foods a try.

 What Can You Do?